dameradev/aladinko/README.md

 Initially I was using nextJS for this project, because I hadn't yet learned about GatsbyJS.

-After learning about gatsby, I realised that this project is perfect for it, switiching to gatsby has improved performance (loading speed), an SEO by a ton.
+After learning about gatsby, I realised that this project is perfect for it, switiching to gatsby has improved performance (loading speed), and SEO by a ton.

 &nbsp;
 &nbsp;